dkotev/certified-aws-devops-professional/06-security-and-compliance/firewall-manager.md

   - Import existing firewalls: import firewalls using Resource Sets
 - **Policy Type: Route 53 Resolver Firewall**:
   - Manage associations between Resolver DNS Firewall Rule Groups and VPCs in all accounts in an AWS Organization

+  AWS Shield is a managed Distributed Denial of Service (DDoS) protection service and not an automated security assessment.